Marriam-Tahir/Predict_ADR_Using_ML/README.md

 ## 📁 Repository Structure
 To navigate this project, files are structured into separate directories as follows:

-├── assets/
+ assets/
-│   ├── (Contains UI configurations, design elements, and parsed JSON files for the dropdown lists) ├── data/
+ ──>(Contains UI configurations, design elements, and parsed JSON files for the dropdown lists)

+ data/
-│   ├── (Contains subsets of preprocessed FDA FAERS datasets and JSON files) ├── Predict ADR using ML.ipynb
+ ──> (Contains subsets of preprocessed FDA FAERS datasets and JSON files)

+ Predict ADR using ML.ipynb
-│   └── (The main Jupyter Notebook detailing the complete ML engineering pipeline) ├── app.py
+ ──> (The main Jupyter Notebook detailing the complete ML engineering pipeline)

+├── app.py
-│   └── (The primary Streamlit web application deployment file) └── README.md
+──>(The primary Streamlit web application deployment file)

+└── README.md
-│   └── (Project introductory documentation)
+ ──> (Project introductory documentation)

 ├── requirements.txt
-    └── (Required Libraries and environment used )
+    ──>(Required Libraries and environment used )